Vierkantor/Traiectum/README.md

 Links represent a route trains can travel on.
 They are generally two-directional (so a link from node 1 to 2 also makes a link between 2 and 1).
 A planned feature is to prevent this explicitly somewhere, but this is not yet implemented.

 In data.txt, links are listed under links: as a pair of nodes.
 When reading this, train.py automagically adds in the opposite direction of this link if it doesn't exist yet.
+Also, to link a series of nodes you can simply write <begin> ... <end>, which will link everything between the beginning and end node in order (numerically).

 # Pathfinding